kervinck/gigatron-rom/README.md

-0012      resetTimer    After 2 seconds of holding 'Start', do a soft reset 0013      xout          Memory cache for XOUT register 0014      xoutMask      The blinkenlights and sound on/off state 0015-0016 vPC           Interpreter program counter, points into RAM 0017-0018 vAC           Interpreter accumulator, 16-bits 0019-001a vLR           Return address, for returning after CALL 001b      vSP           Stack pointer
+0012      resetTimer    After 2 seconds of holding 'Start', do a soft reset 0013      xout          Memory cache for XOUT register 0014      xoutMask      The blinkenlights and sound on/off state 0015      vTicks        Interpreter ticks are units of 2 clocks 0016-0017 vPC           Interpreter program counter, points into RAM 0018-0019 vAC           Interpreter accumulator, 16-bits 001a-001b vLR           Return address, for returning after CALL 001c      vSP           Stack pointer
-001c      vTicks        Interpreter ticks are units of 2 clocks 001d      vReturn       Return address (L) from vCPU into the loop (H is fixed) 001e      vTmp          Scratch storage location for vCPU 001f-0020 reserved      Reserved for ROM extensions 0021      romType       0x1c for ROMv1 release 0022-0023 sysFn         Address for SYS function call
+001d      vTmp          Scratch storage location for vCPU 001e      vReturn       Return address (L) from vCPU into the loop (H is fixed) 001f-0020 reserved      Reserved for ROM extensions 0021      romType       0x1c for ROMv1 release 0022-0023 sysFn         Address for SYS function call